confluentinc/kafka-rest/docs/api.rst

    :statuscode 406:
       * Error code 40601 -- Consumer format does not match the embedded format requested by the ``Accept`` header.
-   :statuscode 500:
-      * Error code 500 -- General consumer error response, caused by an exception during the operation.
-An error message is included in the standard format which explains the cause.

    **Example binary request**: